unoplatform/uno/doc/articles/features/progressring.md

 # ProgressRing

-There are two implementations of the `ProgressRing` control available in Uno:

-Uno Platform provides two versions of the `ProgressRing` control:
+In Uno Platform, there are two available implementations of the `ProgressRing` control:

 * `Windows.UI.Xaml.Controls.ProgressRing` - "WUX `ProgressRing`" - implementation based on the built-in control in Universal Windows Platform, with support for both native & UWP styling.
-* `Microsoft.UI.Xaml.Controls.ProgressRing` - "MUX `ProgressRing`", implementation based on WinUI 2.x and WinUI 3 (see [here](https://github.com/microsoft/microsoft-ui-xaml/tree/main/dev/ProgressRing),  powered by Lottie animations.
+* `Microsoft.UI.Xaml.Controls.ProgressRing` - "MUX `ProgressRing`", implementation based on WinUI 2.x and WinUI 3, powered by Lottie animations.

 | Control            | iOS | macOS | Android | WASM | Skia (GTK, WPF, FrameBuffer, Tizen) |
 |--------------------|-----|-------|---------|------|-------------------------------------|